 Rodriguez has denied doping allegations for years.
 In response to allegations made in January 2013, Sitrick and Company, a public relations firm working with the baseball player, issued the following statement: "The news report about a purported relationship between Alex Rodriguez and Anthony Bosch are not true.
 Alex Rodriguez was not Mr. Bosch's patient, he was never treated by him and he was never advised by him."

 More recently, in June 2013, Rodriguez, along with fellow baseball star Ryan Braun, came under speculation amidst an MLB investigation of Biogenesis of America founder Tony Bosch.
 Reports have alleged that Bosch supplied performance-enhancing drugs to nearly 20 professional baseball players, including Rodriguez and Braun.
-If it's proven that A-Rod participated in this recent doping scandal, he could be suspended for up to 100 games by the MLB, according to reports.
+Upon proving that A-Rod participated in this doping scandal, he was liable to be suspended for up to 100 games by the MLB, according to reports.

 profile name: Alex Rodriguez profile occupation: